Astragalus root 黄芪 (Huang qi) is highly regarded as a general tonic especially for people who are feeling a little under the weather.

 Research has been and are being conducted on radix astragali to explore and learn about its effects on various types of diseases such as cancer and diabetes.
 It has been observed that the root does exhibit positive effects on viral infections, ulcers, liver protection, cancer, blood pressure and is diuretic.

-Astragalus extracts are now quite common in the drug stores.
+Astragalus extracts and pill supplements are now quite common in the drug stores.
 People are paying and taking these processed supplements hoping that it would improve their health.
 But nothing beats preparing the real and natural thing in a chinese soup.
-Moreover, it is so cheap in its natural dried form.
+Moreover, I believe it is also cheap in its natural dried form.

 If you think you are coming down with a flu or cold, have sinus or ear infection, try some astragalus root tea before you pop some pills.